WICG/turtledove/FLEDGE_extended_PA_reporting.md

 Similar to the above example, sometimes, the key that we want to aggregate over may depend on the outcome of an auction.
 To solve this use case we provide an object called `signalBucket`.
 The final bucket id of the bucket will depend on the outcome of the auction.
-The following example allows the buyer to keep track of how many times an ad was not shown because the buyer provided an invalid bid.
+The following example allows the buyer to keep track of how many times their bid was rejected for particular reasons.

 ```